Auto Loan Basics Spelled Out: Lending 101

 New cars are more likely to have introductory rates or special financing.
 Used cars are considered a greater risk for lenders, since their resale value is already lower and the chances are good you’ll owe more than the car is technically worth at some point down the road.
 Pre-owned vehicles tend to cost less – which is great – but come with higher interest rates.

 Do some auto loan shopping ahead of time by comparing your online options to your favorite banks or credit unions.
 Scan local ads for dealer promotions and be ready to ask about special financing, then compare it to what you’ve already researched from other lenders.
 There’s no absolute right or wrong, best or worst on this one – it all depends on who’s offering what, when, and under which conditions.
+You can find out this here:

 I realize it’s not as exciting to do loan calculations and compare rates from various auto lenders and look up “blue book” values and all that when we’re buying.
 There’s a certain thrill to following the spotlights and the inflatable dinosaurs and test driving a few dream cars in candy apple red or adding booming stereo packages before signing on the dotted line in triplicate and cruising home covered in new car smell.
 It can feel good to leap before we look and figure we’ll worry about the details later.